Georgia voters choose interim successor to the late John Lewis

 Since neither had captured a majority of the vote, they were forced into another contest to determine who will fill the remainder of Lewis’s term, which ends Jan.
 3.

 The winner Tuesday will hand off the duties of the job to Rep.-elect Nikema Williams, who won the seat and a two-year term Nov.
-3, easily beating Republican nominee Angela Stanton King.
-Williams, 42, was first elected to the Georgia state Senate in 2017, and two years later, she became the first Black woman to chair the Georgia Democratic Party.
+3, easily beating Republican nominee Angela Stanton-King.
+Williams, 42, was first elected to the Georgia Senate in 2017, and two years later she became the first Black woman to chair the Georgia Democratic Party.

 Williams, who will be sworn in with the other House members in early January, has shuttled between Washington and her home in Georgia since Nov.
 12, when the House held the first round of freshman orientation.
 She was asked to second House Speaker Nancy Pelosi’s nomination for speaker during the Democratic caucus.